Leavenworth Echo

-PUD commissioners were briefed on the district's comprehensive approach to cybersecurity, based on industry principles and guidance and a strong "defense in depth" approach by Information Technology Director Greg Larsen during the first meeting of the new year.
-Larsen told the gathered officials, including newly installed Commissioner Steve McKenna, that the Chelan PUD belonged to several industry groups that shared information vis-a-vis cybersecurity threats, defense mechanisms and reaction to same.
+The Chelan County Fire District 3 Auxiliary has been around for about 15 years, but you've probably never heard of them.
+That's because so much of their work is behind the scenes.
+According to past president Ann Cowin, they started out providing food and drink at fire scenes or incidents.
+"We support families, if there are any problems.
+If there is an injury to an officer, we can step in and help," Cowin said.
+"In general, whatever we can find that needs to be done within the fire department."
+Last summer during the Suncrest Fire, Cowin said they fed 50 people that first lunch.
+Later that night, they fed 150.

+Flu season has arrived.
+Over recent weeks, there has been an increase in the number of cases, hospitalizations and deaths across Washington State.
+Locally, Chelan and Douglas counties are also experiencing an increase in the number of cases and hospitalizations and one flu related death has been reported in a Chelan County resident in their 90's.

-Grace Lutheran Pastor Alex Schmidt, 69, is retiring after serving as a clergyman for 32 years, including four years as a missionary.
+Faith Lutheran Pastor Alex Schmidt, 69, is retiring after serving as a clergyman for 32 years, including four years as a missionary.
 His decision to retire came from "a constellation of things."
 "In consultation with trusted friends and my own sense of life, I began considering this, not just what is good for me, but also what might be good for the congregation, new vision, new philosophy of ministry, new energy, new ideas," Schmidt said.

 The annual Bavarian Ice Fest is on tap for this weekend in downtown Leavenworth.
 Thousands are expected to descend upon the Bavarian Village for some frosty fun.
 All the standard games are in place for the upcoming event, said Jared Drozdowski, Leavenworth Chamber of Commerce events coordinator.
 "We start with the registration of all the families.
 Folks come down and sign up for the game or activity of their choice on Saturday," Drozdowski said.
 "Snow sculptures will start at 9 a.m. and run all day.
 We have a snowball toss activity.
 Ice Fishing.
 Kids crafts will be at the Obertal Inn.
 Ice Carving starts that day.
 We have two professional ice carvers in the downtown park from noon to 4 p.m."